 - a.
 A completed application form (Pages 4-7 of this packet) - b.
-Current sales (revenue) reports year-over-year (Example: February & March 2020 vs. February & March 2019) - i.
-We must be able to determine from these reports that you have sustained economic injury (loss of revenue) due to COVID-19 - c.
+Current sales (revenue) reports year-over-year (Example: April & May 2020 vs. April & May 2019) - i.
+We must be able to determine from these reports that you have sustained economic injury (loss of revenue) due to COVID-19 - ii.
+Please note: As of April 28, 2020 any business with more than six (6) months' worth of operating expenses in reserves must show a minimum 25% decline in revenue year-over-year to be eligible for assistance - c.
 Current Balance Sheet - d.
 Balance Sheet as of December 31, 2019 - e.
 Profit & Loss (Income Statement) for 2019 - f.
 Most recent three (3) months' business bank statements - g.
 Most recent tax return showing business income (or a written explanation if not available) - h.
 Personal financial statement (SBA Form 413) Form enclosed; or, most recent personal tax return for business owner(s) - i.
 Current (less than 12 months old) credit report for the business owner - j.
 Proof of insurance for all business property - k.
 Current property tax statement showing no delinquent taxes for the property